mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 The old woman said, “Oh, you are the master of the Diamond Sutra?”

 He said, “Yes, I am the master of the Diamond Sutra.”

-So Te Shan asked the old woman, “Why [do] you ask me about that?”
+Te Shan asked the old woman, “Why [do] you ask me about that?”

 She said, “Well, because you have a big bundle on your back, that’s why I wondered what it is.
 And also I have a question.
 May I ask about the Diamond Sutra?
 If you answer my question, I will give you the dumplings.
 But if you don’t, I don’t want to give you the dumplings for your lunch.”

 “Yes, I can answer to any kind of question you make.”

 So she said, “In Diamond Sutra, the mind in the present is unobtainable, and the mind in the past is unobtainable, the mind in the future is unobtainable.
-What kind of mind are you going to have lunch with?”
+What kind of mind are you going to have lunch with?” *[laughter]*

 He was completely confused, because Diamond Sutra didn’t answer his questions.
-So unfortunately he couldn’t have chance to have lunch there.
+So unfortunately, he couldn’t have lunch there.
 But this teacher was very straightforward to the old woman, even though she was not Zen priest or whatever she was.
 So he asked her, “How did you learn Buddhism?
-Under whom did you learn Buddhism?”
+Under whom did you learn?”

-She said, “I learned Buddhism under the guidance of a famous Zen Master who is living in the monastery pretty close to this shop.”
+She said, “I learned Buddhism under the guidance of a famous Zen Master who is living in the monastery pretty close to this shop.
 His name is [Ryōtan Zen Master](glossary#ryōtan-sūshin).
 You had better go there, and practice under him.”

 So he immediately went to that monastery and practiced, instead of debating with [a] Zen Master about some aspect of Diamond Sutra.
-That is Tokusan / Te Shan Zen Master; in the future he was a great Zen Master in China.
-In the line of Rinzai, Tokusan was pretty noted for the strict and rough training of the monks.
+That is Tokusan or Te Shan Zen Master.
+In the future, he was a great Zen Master in China, in the line of Rinzai.
+Tokusan was pretty noted for the strict and rough training of the monks.

 ##### 11:42

 Anyway, “When Te Shan arrived at arrived at Kuei Shan”:  [Isan or Kuei Shan](glossary#isan-reiyū) was the founder of one of the Zen schools in China.
 In those days, there were the five schools ... of Zen.
-So, Te Shan arrived at Kuei Shan – probably Te Shan tried to check [out] who Kuei Shan was.
+So, Te Shan arrived at Kuei Shan; probably Te Shan tried to check [out] who Kuei Shan was.
 So, [it’s] just like visiting the old, famous temples before, in order to debate with the Zen Masters on the Zen teachings: “Mind itself is Buddha.”

 “He carried his bundle with him into the teaching hall, where he crossed from east to west and from west to east.”
 I think he went inside to the monastery, Kuei Shan’s monastery, without dropping down his bundles et cetera; immediately he went inside to the monastery and teaching hall.
 The teaching hall is usually located at the top of the hill.
 So he went there, without dropping down his bundles.
 And also he walked to the left and to the right, from west to east, east to west, going back and forth.
 And he was looking around, and finally he said: “Nothing.
 There is nothing.”
 Then he went out.

 > Setchō added the comment, “Completely exposed.”
 >
 > But when Te Shan got to the monastery gate, he said, “Still, I shouldn’t be so coarse.”

-So he went out of the Buddha hall, teaching hall, but on the way to get out, he a little bit reflected upon himself, what he did.
+So he went out of the Buddha Hall, the teaching hall, but on the way to get out, he a little bit reflected upon himself, what he did.
 So he though, “I was so course.
 Rude.”

 > So he reentered (the hall) with full ceremony to meet (Kuei Shan).

 So he re-entered, he went back again.
-He re-entered the teaching hall with full ceremony to meet Kuei Shan ... he thought that he should go back to teaching hall to see Kuei Shan with [pride?].
+He re-entered the teaching hall with full ceremony to meet Kuei Shan ... he thought that he should go back to the teaching hall to see Kuei Shan with [pride?].

 > As Kuei Shan sat there, Te Shan held up his sitting mat and said, “Teacher!”